The 4th Lace Guild

 Ann Allison – Wire Lace - class full

-Jan Gardiner – Lace: As You Like It - spaces available
+Jan Gardiner – Lace: As You Like It - two spaces available

 After Spring School 2019, and the very high standard set by the Crewe Arms Hotel, we have decided to revive the previous precedent set by Summer School being held at Ford Castle every year and use the same venue again.
 As new venues always require negotiation for them to understand our unusual needs and to fine tune the details, it is frustrating to have to start this anew each time which is why we made this decision.